 Update on monkeypox and vaccinations in New Orleans

-Eligibility greatly expanded on August 31 and now includes anyone living with HIV, people on PrEP, those who work in high-touch jobs (including performers, bartenders, massage technicians, dancers, etc.), those who work in hotels, are experiencing homelessness, use intravenous drugs, and any gay/bi men or transgender+nonbinary people with more than one partner.
+Vaccine eligibility greatly expanded on August 31 and now includes anyone living with HIV, people on PrEP, those who work in high-touch jobs (including performers, bartenders, massage technicians, dancers, etc.), those who work in hotels, are experiencing homelessness, use intravenous drugs, give or receive goods or money in exchange for sex, and gay/bi men, transgender, or nonbinary people with more than one partner.

 If you have any new lesions, sores, or rashes, contact your primary care provider right away to get tested.
 If your primary care provider is at CrescentCare or you don’t currently have a provider, we can help.
 Call us at 504-821-2601 for testing information.
 The test involves swabbing lesions, so you must have lesions present in order to be tested.